G3mha/Prisoners-Dilemma/README.md

      - Improvement in the global best fitness is below a threshold.
   9) Return g as the best approximation to the optimal solution.

 Here is a visualization of the progression of particle swarm optimization on a Rastrigin function, a non-convex function with many local maxima often used as a performance test for optimization problems.
 Here is a visualization of the Rastrigin function.
-For x_i ∈ [−5.12, 5.12], Rastrigin has a global maxima around
-{\displaystyle x_{i}\in [\pm 4.52299366...,...,\pm 4.52299366...]}.
 ![image](https://github.com/user-attachments/assets/c5db9883-fc09-4557-8d04-e1f8e6143caa)
+For x ∈ [−5.12, 5.12] and y ∈ [−5.12, 5.12], Rastrigin has a global maxima around x = 4.52299366 and y = 4.52299366.
-Our particle swarm implementation over 100 timesteps found a global maxima at {\displaystyle x_{i}\in [\pm 4.19189874,\pm 4.31836399]}
+Our particle swarm implementation over 100 timesteps found the global maxima to be x = 4.19189874 and y = 4.31836399.
+Here is a visualization of that implementation: https://github.com/user-attachments/assets/f5412532-3587-4027-9cc9-fcfa86d1f1e6

 ### Choosing the Fitness Function